Koredotcom/docs/docs/xo/automation/use-cases/knowledge-extraction.md

 <div class="admonition note">
 <p class="admonition-title">Note</p>
 <p>Once you move a question-answer pair from the extract to the knowledge graph, you cannot move it again.
-The platform shows a duplicate error when you try to move a question from the extract that is already present in the collection.
-You can make any changes to the moved content from the knowledge graph.
+The platform shows a duplicate error when you try to move a question from the extract that is already present in the collection.</p>
+<p>You can make any changes to the moved content from the knowledge graph.
 However, if the question is modified or removed from the knowledge graph, then the developer is allowed to add it again.</p>
 </div>

 ### Supported Formats and Requirements